310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-Huh… This is all strange to me… I have never even gotten involved with anyone in my life before…
+huh… this is all strange to me… i have never even gotten involved with anyone in my life before…
 {% endbubble %}

 {% bubble Souma %}